bellobambo/intrlink-fe/README.md

 The platform is strictly non-custodial.
 All customer payments are routed directly and instantly to the merchant's predefined settlement wallet via the smart contract, eliminating intermediaries and settlement delays.

+Additionally, Intrlink features an AI-powered Copilot that acts as a merchant assistant.
+It allows merchants to analyze sales, summarize payments, and manage their storefront efficiently using natural language queries.
 ## Links & Repositories

 - **Frontend Repository**: [https://github.com/bellobambo/intrlink-fe](https://github.com/bellobambo/intrlink-fe)